Here’s what I’m all about…

 You can’t out-exercise bad nutrition.

-Now, the average North American gym trainer charges about $79 for an hour session for 12-15 sessions a month, but many charge higher than that.
+And pay you will: the average North American gym trainer charges about $79 for an hour session for 12-15 sessions a month, but many charge higher than that.

 Nutrition is key.